Updated: Feb 8

 “Smart contracts are unmodifiable and evaluated by many machines, helping to ensure the model does what it specifies it will do.
 The immutable nature and permanent record of smart contracts also allows us to reliably compute and deliver rewards for good data contributions.
 Trust is important when processing payments, especially in a system like ours that seeks to encourage positive participation via incentives (more to come on that later).
 Additionally, blockchains such as Ethereum have thousands of decentralized machines all over the world, making it less likely a smart contract will become completely unavailable or taken offline.”

 Taking into consideration both the GNY.io and Microsoft viewpoints on their reasons as to "Why Blockchain", I believe the common ground that we find can be summed up in the following five words...
 Decentralized, Secure, Permanent, Democratizing, and Affordable.
-To finish up I would like to add two more of my own....
+To finish up we would like to add two more of our own....
 Positive, and Progressive.